Couplemate Caravan Electric Brakes and Magnets Deconstructed

 Yes, new technology can eliminate caravan sway.
-Visit these article to learn how to stop caravan sway.
+Visit this article to learn how to stop caravan sway.

 Drum Brakes still not working?

-You drums could be magnetised repelling your magnets thus causing ineffective braking.
+Your drums could be magnetised, repelling your magnets, thus causing ineffective braking.

 If your magnets are drawing less than 3.2A each, there are two reasons